Ingroum History, Family Crest & Coats of Arms

 Early Origins of the Ingroum family

-Northumberland at Ingram, a small village in the Cheviots on the River Breamish.
+The surname Ingroum was first found in Northumberland at Ingram, (meaning grassland enclosure) a small village in the Cheviots on the River Breamish.
 The first listing of the village was in 1242 when it was listed as Angerham and literally meant "homestead or enclosure with grassland," having derived from the Old English words anger + ham.
-CITATION[CLOSE]

 Early History of the Ingroum family